truenas/truenas_incus_ctl/README.md

 ```

-The rootfs read-only protection can be removed by running the `/usr/local/libexec/disable-rootfs-protection` command, which will also mark the current boot environement as
-unsuported.
+The rootfs read-only protection can be removed by the following command: `zfs set readonly=off <BOOT-POOL>/ROOT/<TRUENAS-BOOT-ENV>/usr`, where \<TRUENAS-BOOT-ENV> is the name of the active TrueNAS Boot Environment, eg: "25.10.0", or "25.10.0-MASTER-20250519-015438, and \<BOOT-POOL> is the name of the boot pool, eg: "boot-pool".
+You can use `cat /proc/mounts | grep /usr` to see the name of the active /usr dataset